The diverse world of data management and engineering ultimately serves one simple goal: turning raw data into actionable information. This requires:

 See if you recognize any of these terms:

 - ETLT.
-We’ve already established that properly managed ELTs include light transforms before loading.
-If you beef these up a bit, you might call it ETLT.
+We’ve already established that properly managed ELT pipelines include light transforms before loading.
+If you beef these up a bit, you might call the result ETLT.
 Transforming data before and after storage can reconcile previously divided workflows and help strike a balance between data management and flexibility.
 For example, you can enrich data on the fly and perform complex analysis in the cloud.